Differentially Private Optimizers Can Learn Adversarially Robust Models: Training Private and Robust Neural Networks

 Our ablation study demonstrates that the DP neural network, with $81.04\%$ robust accuracy and $89.86\%$ natural accuracy, can be more robust than the most robust of naturally trained networks ($79.59\%$ robust accuracy and $94.31\%$ natural accuracy).
-If we trade some robustness for the natural accuracy, we can achieve the same level of robustness $(80.20\%)$ at 91.27\% accuracy, thus closing the gap between the natural accuracy of DP and non-DP models without sacrificing the robustness.
+If we trade some robustness for the natural accuracy, we can achieve the same level of robustness $(80.20\%)$ at 91.27\% natural accuracy, thus closing the gap between the natural accuracy of DP and non-DP models without sacrificing the robustness.

-While \Cref{fig:params-matter-celeba-simclr-sgdmtm-loglog} presents the result of a single attack magnitude, we further study the influence of hyperparameters under different attack magnitudes.
+While \Cref{fig:params-matter-celeba-simclr-sgdmtm-loglog} presents the result of a single attack magnitude, we further study the influence of hyper-parameters under different attack magnitudes, with and without the adversarial training.
 We illustrate on CIFAR10 the $l_\infty$ attack performance in \Cref{tab:cifar with madry} and the $l_2$ one in \Cref{tab:cifar with madry l2}.

-We evaluate the robust and natural accuracy on the state-of-the-art DP models in \citet{tramer2020differentially}, considering two groups of hyperparameters: the \textit{natural} one reproduced from \citet{tramer2020differentially} that has highest natural accuracy, and the \textit{robust} one from a grid search on $(R,\eta)$ for the highest robust accuracy.
-From \Cref{tab:cifar with madry} and \Cref{tab:cifar with madry l2}, we see that even under the same privacy constraint, the robustness from different hyperparameters can be fundamentally different.
+We evaluate the robust and natural accuracy on the DP models in \citet{tramer2020differentially}, considering two groups of hyper-parameters: the \textit{natural} hyper-parameters reproduced from \citet{tramer2020differentially} that has highest natural accuracy, and the \textit{robust} hyper-parameters from a grid search on $(R,\eta)$ for the highest robust accuracy.
+From \Cref{tab:cifar with madry} and \Cref{tab:cifar with madry l2}, we see that even under the same privacy constraint (including the non-DP scenario), the robustness from different hyper-parameters can be fundamentally different.
 For example, DP SimCLR at $\epsilon=2$ can be either very robust ($\approx 70\%$ accuracy at $\gamma=4/255$) or not robust at all ($0.16\%$ accuracy).
-Consequently, our results may explain the misunderstanding of previous researches by the improper choice of the hyperparameters.
+Consequently, our results may explain the mis-understanding of previous researches by the improper choice of the hyper-parameters.

-Scrutinizing the robust version of hyperparameters, we see that, across all $l_\infty$ attack magnitudes $\gamma=\{2/255,4/255,8/255,16/255\}$and $l_2$ ones $\gamma=\{0,0.25,0.5,1.0,2.0\}$, DP SimCLR can be more robust than the non-DP SimCLR, in fact comparable to the adversarially trained ResNet50 that is benchmarked in \citet{robustness}.
-To be assured, we demonstrate that our choice of small $R$ and large $\eta$ is consistently robust on Fashion MNIST, CIFAR10 and CelebA in \Cref{app:more tables}.
+Scrutinizing the natural training with robust hyper-parameters, we see that, across all $l_\infty$ attack magnitudes $\gamma=\{2/255,4/255,8/255,16/255\}$ and $l_2$ ones $\gamma=\{0,0.25,0.5,1.0\}$, DP SimCLR can be more robust than the non-DP SimCLR, in fact comparable to the adversarially trained ResNet50 that is benchmarked in \citet{robustness} and to the adversarially trained DP SimCLR.
+To be assured, we further demonstrate that our choice of small $R$ and large $\eta$ is consistently robust on Fashion MNIST, CIFAR10 and CelebA in \Cref{app:more tables}.